Pamela Turnure: Personal life

 Turnure was the daughter of Louise Gwynn and Lawrence Turnure, a New York banker.
-Her stepfather was Frederic Drake, who was publisher of Harper's Bazaar and Vice President of Hearst Communications.
+Her stepfather was Frederic Drake, who was the publisher of Harper's Bazaar and Vice President of Hearst Communications.

 Turnure previously dated Prince Aly Khan.
+She also had an affair with singer Eddie Fisher as claimed in his autobiography, Been There, Done That.
 Turnure was married to New York investment banker Robert N. Timmins and resided in Manhattan.
 Jacqueline Kennedy attended the wedding and threw a private reception for the couple at her Fifth Avenue apartment.

-Turnure now resides in Edwards, Colorado.
+Turnure resided in Edwards, Colorado.
+She died from lung cancer at her home on April 25, 2023, at the age of 85.

 In popular culture

 In the 2016 film Jackie, Turnure was portrayed by Hélène Kuhn.